9 Retail Venture Capital Firms To Know

 Image of RevTech Ventures - Top VCs in Retail

-RevTech Ventures is a Dallas-based firm that invests in the next generation of retail and e-commerce technology.
-They are a key player in the Texas venture scene, backing companies that are shaping how consumers shop.
+RevTech Ventures is a Dallas-based firm that concentrates on the intersection of retail and technology.
+They are known for backing companies that are shaping the future of e-commerce and in-store experiences.

-• Industries of focus: Retail Technology, E-Commerce, Retail
+• Industries of focus: Retail technology, e-commerce, and retail

 • Founded: 2011